Ultraviolet Renormalisation of a Quantum Field Toy Model II: Estimating the Renormalized Blocks

 where we have recycled the abbreviations $\scrL$, $\Delta_\ab$ and $\Delta_\af$ from \eqref{abbrev-LDelta2} as well as introduced the abbreviation $D_i(\sigma) = D_i^{(\preceq,\preceq_*)}(\sigma)$ that we will be employing throughout this proof.

-The strategy is now to reorder the creation and annihilation terms in \eqref{ToEstimate} so that, it can be estimated by using the pull through formula and the regularity conditions arising from the definitions of ordered and regular Wick monomials.
+The strategy is now to reorder the creation and annihilation terms in \eqref{ToEstimate} so that it can be estimated by using the pull-through formula and the regularity conditions arising from the definitions of ordered and regular Wick monomials.